-- (h) Replies to grievances shall be in writing at all stages. - (i) The Employer shall supply the necessary facilities for joint grievance meetings. - (j) Termination of Temporary Employees for just cause shall not be subject to the grievance procedure. - (k) Working days, for the purposes of this Article and Article 6.03, shall exclude Saturdays, Sundays, and General Holidays.
+- (j) Replies to grievances shall be in writing at all stages. - (k) The Employer shall supply the necessary facilities for joint grievance meetings.

+(I) Working days, for the purposes of this Article and Article 6.03, shall exclude Saturdays, Sundays, and General Holidays.